ecmel/vscode-html-css/README.md

 </html>
 ```

-Styles defined in `base.html` will also be available for `home.html`.
+Styles defined in `base.html` will also be available for completion in `home.html`:

 **`home.html`**
 ```html